Timeline

 As well, plugins can add more search fields, such as:

 You can add items using one or any combination of these fields.
-For instance, if you know that the majority of the content for the timeline is contained in a single exibit you would want to select that exhibit in the corresponding dropdown.
+For instance, if you know that the majority of the content for the timeline is contained in a single exibit, you can select that exhibit in the corresponding dropdown.
 If you wanted to be sure you did not miss any relevant items that were not included in that exhibit, you may want to use the "Specific Fields" search to include any items mentioning the topic in their metadata that are not part of that exhibit.
 Or, you may want to search by a specific user if you only want to include that person's work.
-By adjusting the fields you can expand or narrow the scope of items included on your timeline.

 Once you have filled in all the desired search fields, click "Search for items".
 This will add all relevant items to your timeline.